 Responses shows you how many times people submitted your typeform.
 This category also counts duplicate submissions coming from the same IP address

-Total visits shows you how many times people opened your typeform.
+Total visits shows you how many times people clicked Start on your typeform, and triggered at least one event, like answering a question.
 This category also counts multiple visits from the same IP address, and the times when people didn’t submit your typeform.

 The percentage under Completion rate shows the ratio of submitted responses per unique visits and the Average time to complete shows just that.
 Here you might see lower completion rates and higher average times to complete for long or complex typeforms.